-1.4.1.2 Report on Critical Raw Materials and the Circular Economy
+1.4.1.2 Report on Critical Raw Materials and the Circular Economy centres_en#:~:text=The%20European%20Code%20of%20Conduct,100%20TWh%20in%20year%202020).

-The EU has defined 27 materials as CRMs under the economic importance and supply risk criteria66.
+The EU has defined 27 materials as CRMs under the economic importance and supply risk criteria67.
 The report was produced in 2018 under the Action Plan on Circular Economy.
 These materials are regarded as important electrical equipment including servers with the table below highlighting in bold the CRMs relevant to servers.